 Inspired by the Jesuit tradition of cura personalis, Loyola University Maryland is committed to promoting a healthy and safe environment for students, faculty, staff, and visitors.
 The purpose of this initiative is to reduce the health risks related to smoking and secondhand smoke for the campus community.
 Specific intentions include preventing students and employee smokers from developing a lifelong smoking habit, decreasing community exposure to secondhand smoke, and assisting those who wish to stop smoking.
-Smoke-free policies are becoming a standard to foster a healthy environment in colleges and universities alike.
+Smoke-free policies are becoming a standard to foster a healthy collegiate environment.